SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/index.md

 * Sale
 * Project
 * Request
+* Follow-up

 ## What can I customize?

 * Modify the default (system) layout of one or more screens for all users to fit the specific needs of your organization.

 * Add personalized views for user groups to make them more effective.
-* Design layouts optimized for specific project types and sales types.
+* Design layouts optimized for specific project types, sale types, and request types.
 * Hide fields that are never used.
 * Give easy access to important custom fields.
 * Add custom buttons and links.
 For example, to run a CRMScript.